TobiasTheViking/flickrannex/README.md

 This should make a ~/flickrannex folder

 ## Setup
-Run the program once to make an empty config file
+Run the program once to set it up.

     cd ~/flickrannex; python2 flickrannex.py

-Edit the flickrannex.conf file.
-Add your flickrusername, password and folder(set) name.

 ## Commands for gitannex: